vinod-amagi/amgdoc/getting-started.md

 title: Getting Started
 description: Summarise the provisioning process
 published: true
-date: 2021-01-11T14:49:44.549Z
+date: 2021-01-11T16:16:35.151Z
 tags:
 editor: markdown
 ---

 # Getting Started

-This article describes an overview of Media Ingest Service and how to get started with the service for ingesting contents.
-The access to Media Ingest Service is invite-only.
-For access, please contact your onboarding contact at Amagi.
+This article describes an overview of the Media Ingest Service and how to get started with ingesting contents.
+Access to this service is invite-only.
+For access, please contact your Onboarding contact at Amagi.

 Media Ingest Service enables content partners to self-service their content ingest (e.g., CLOUDPORT, EPG, VoD) with Amagi.

 ## Overview

-Media Ingest Service accepts requests to setup media ingest workflow and manage change request to the workflow through an account created for the partner.
-The account provides access:-
+Media Ingest Service accepts requests to setup media ingest workflow and manage change requests to the workflow through an account created for the partner.
+The account provides access to:

 * Methods of content ingest to Amagi platform